simmel/chargeforward/README.md

 TODO/FIXME
 ----------
 * If the image doesn't exist in the current region, (offer to?) relocate it.
-* Handle if ssh dies after it's started.
+* Check so that ssh actually starts to listen on the port and *then* say we're done.